lululxvi/deepxde/docs/demos/burgers_rar.rst

     X = geomtime.random_points(100000)
     err = 1

 We will repeatedly add points while the mean residual is greater than 0.005.
-We use our model to generate predictions and compute the absolute values of the errors.
-We print the mean residual.
+Each iteration, we use our model to generate predictions for inputs in ``X`` and compute the absolute values of the errors.
+We then print the mean residual.

 .. code-block:: python